nizarajroud/AWS-NAS/README.md

-Domaine
-Configure network integration with application services Question 2
-Incorrect
 The networking team at a global company has set up separate VPCs for applications managed by the Finance, Marketing, Audit and HR departments.
 You need to set up AWS Direct Connect to enable data flow from the on-premises data center to each of these VPCs.
 The company has monitoring software running in the Audit department's VPC that needs to collect metrics from the instances in all the other VPCs.

 Due to budget constraints, the data transfer charges should be kept to a minimum.
 Which of the following solutions would you recommend for the given requirement?

 Create four private VIFs, that is, one VIF each from the on-premises data center to each of the VPCs.
 Route traffic between VPCs using the Direct Connect link

-Correct answer
-Create four private VIFs, that is, one VIF each from the on-premises data center to each of the VPCs.
-Enable VPC peering between all VPCs

-Your answer is incorrect
-Create a private VIF to the Audit department's VPC.
-Peer this VPC to all the other VPCs

-Create a public VIF to the Audit department's VPC.
-Peer this VPC to all the other VPCs

 Explication générale
 Correct option: